Tailbone Injury During Birth: Who Is at Risk?

 • Use of forceps or vacuum extractors

-Symptoms and Treatment for Tailbone Injury During Birth
+Symptoms of Tailbone Injury During Birth

 Most women who experience tailbone injury during birth hear a crack or a popping sound during childbirth.
 If the tailbone is injured, there is usually tenderness and pain that feels worse when seated.